Now Reports

 Shake Hands with Paul McCartney

-Shake hands with Paul McCartney, Frank Sinatra and Michael Jackson all in a few minutes and all for free!
-Someone bright spark at the Dome was clever enough to ask many of the celebrities to have performed there to have their hands cast in bronze.
-The hands are now on display around the periphery of Fukuoka PayPay Dome where you can shake or photograph them to your heart’s content.
-They’ll never run away.
+Experience the thrill of ‘shaking hands’ with Paul McCartney, Frank Sinatra, and Michael Jackson — all within a few minutes and completely free of charge!
+A brilliant initiative at the Dome involved asking many of the celebrities who have performed there to have their hands cast in bronze.
+These bronzed handprints are now displayed around the perimeter of Fukuoka PayPay Dome, where you can interact with them, take photographs, or simply admire them at your leisure.
+Rest assured, these timeless mementos aren’t going anywhere.

 2-2-2 Jigyohama, Chuo-ku, Fukuoka

-• List in Japanese of all the celebrities
+• List in Japanese of all the celebrities: https://www.softbankhawks.co.jp/stadium/dante.html

 Fukuoka City Science Museum